flimflam-austin/hugo-cms-test/content/quick_reads/20180312-18-02-09-shooter-update-florida/index.md

 colorpaletteclassname: '--light-gray'
 cards:
   - order: 0
+    useCheckmark: false
     body: >-
       NEW WEEK:

       New Florida Gun Laws

-      New laws passedA **23 days** after one of the deadliest school shootings in American history.
+      New laws passedA**23 days** after one of the deadliest school shootings in American history.

       _‘It’s an example to the entire country that government can and has moved